Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Numerical experiments

 \subsubsection{Image denoising}

-Let $A=\opid$ in (\ref{inficonv:saddle}).
+We consider the same setting \eqref{inficonv:saddle}.
+Let $L=\opid$ in (\ref{inficonv:saddle}).
 We then obtain an image denoising problem with special norm defined by infimal convolution of total variation and weighted norm, which has strong convexity for both primal part and dual part.
-Besides, due to the simple formula, we obtain dual problem explicitly which means we can calculate primal and dual gap.
-The dual problem reads:
+Besides, due to the simple formula, we obtain the dual problem explicitly which means that we can calculate primal and dual gap.
+The dual problem reads